Cutoff for Random Walks on Upper Triangular Matrices: Abstract

 \section{Abstract}

-Consider the random Cayley graph of a finite group $G$ with respect to $k$ generators chosen uniformly at random, with $1 \ll \log k \ll \log \lvert G \rvert$.
-A conjecture of Aldous and Diaconis asserts, for $k \gg \log \lvert G \rvert$, that the random walk on this graph exhibits cutoff at a time which is a function only of $\lvert G \rvert$ and $k$.
-The conjecture is verified for all Abelian groups, but has neither been verified nor rejected for non-Abelian groups.
+Consider the random Cayley graph of a finite group $G$ with respect to $k$ generators chosen uniformly at random, with $1 \ll \log k \ll \log |G|$ (ie $1 \ll k = |G|^{o(1)}$).
+A conjecture of Aldous and Diaconis~\cite{AD:conjecture} asserts, for $k \gg \log |G|$, that the random walk on this graph exhibits cutoff.